spmeesseman/vscode-extjs-info/README.md

 ### Configuration - The `framework` Property

-The **framework** path can be set to a string representing the path to an ExtJs framework to use for validation.
+The **framework** path can be set to a string representing the path to an ExtJs framework to use by all providers.

-### Configuration - VSCode Quick Suggestions
+### Configuration - Completion

-In order for *inline* completion to work correctly, ensure the VSCode editor setting `quickSuggestions` is enabled.
+In order for *inline* completion to work correctly (i.e. the first keyword in the dot notation), ensure the VSCode editor setting `quickSuggestions` is enabled.
 An appropriate setting could be:

     "editor.quickSuggestions": {
         "other": true,